AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 ### In Flight Screenshotting

-Let's say you want to take a sot of Faith jumping from one roof the another.
+Let say you want to take a sot of Faith jumping from one roof the another.
 You will need to use the `Dolly` option from `mmultiplayer` to accomplish this.
 Keep in mind that the count is made in frames and not in seconds.
 But here, it has not much importance.
 So, to do so, follow these steps:

 #### The Recording
 * In the `MMultiplayer` interface enable the `Trainer` to have the flycam available.
 Using the `FreeFlightCam` won't work.
 Close the interface.